wjburton/personal_website/content/post/intrepretable_model_log_part2/index.md

 <br>

 **4. Build a list of variable modifications identified during exploration.**
-* Impute $7 for $0 amounts and then Log scale.
+* Impute $7 for $0 amounts and then log scale.
 A log scale is important to properly model the relationship.
-The $7 imputation is a quick an dirty method to not allow outlier values to add bias to a model fit.
+The $7 imputation is a quick and dirty method to not allow outlier values to add bias to a model fit.
 * Exctract title from name and create binary flags for 1. prestigious male titles, 2. married women, 3. single women
-* Impute mean Age for missing Age values
+* Impute mean age for missing age values

 This list is typically much longer, but this data was relatively clean and had a limited number of columns.